Author Nancy Hartney is available for

 Contact Nancy to Request Workshops

-Readings from her two collections of short stories, Washed in the Water and If the Creek Don’t Rise, are available for library gatherings, conference presentations or book club discussions.
+Readings via Zoom from Nancy’s two collections of short stories, Washed in the Water and If the Creek Don’t Rise, are available for library gatherings and conference presentations.
 These slice of life tales chronicle a time past that is poignant, vivid, and sometimes brutal.
 The reader stares into the eyes of people struggling with living, grasping for understanding, doing the best they know how.
 The hard-used characters, tangled relationships, family angst, and fortitude reflect lives and hardships, hopes and dreams of folk who have noting except grit–and sometimes love– to offer.

 Writing a short story is different from writing a novel.
-Length is a factor, but what other elements distinguish short fiction?
-Workshop participants will examine five criteria required of a short piece.
-Concrete tips for how to hone sentences and distill your work–fiction and non-fiction—into pieces for magazines, anthologies, journals or a book length collection.
-Participants will complete in-class exercises as well as deconstructing well-known examples of short work.
-The workshop concludes with suggestions for successful submission toward publication.
+Length is a factor, but other elements also distinguish short fiction.
+In this craft workshop via virtual or in-person presentation, Nancy examines five criteria required of a short piece.
+She offers concrete tips for how to hone sentences and distill your work–fiction and non-fiction—into short pieces for magazines, anthologies, journals or a book length collection.
+Participants will complete exercises as well as deconstructing well-known examples of short work.

 Think Huck Finn, Captain Ahab, or Scarlett O’Hara— personalities that live on long after the story and plot fades.
 That’s the power of character.
-This interactive workshop explores tools specific to character development using worksheets, discussion, writing exercises, and reading suggestions.
+This virtual craft workshop explores tools specific to character development using worksheets, discussion, writing exercises, and reading suggestions.

 Nancy Hartney writes about the Deep South chronicling a time not quite past influencing society today.
 She discusses folkways and social mores in the South that find traction in today’s society.
 These customs, illustrated in her acclaimed books, introduce the regional newcomer to southern traditions while connecting home folks to past memories.